Campaign of the Month: October 2017

-The man who is now known as Sundown was once a fair-skinned boy of Creole extraction.
+The man who is now known as Sundown was once a dark-skinned boy of Creole extraction.
 Now he appears as a racially indistinct gentleman of considerable good looks—not so attractive as to be threatening, but more than handsome enough to put everyone around him at ease.
 He dresses in popular fashions and always tailors his attire to suit whatever club he’s in, even if that means changing clothes on the way from one club to another.

 One of the most well-known Kindred in all of New Orleans is also the one with the least active interest in the Byzantine power struggles at work.
 Indeed, this independent spirit has earned for himself no small measure of respect (albeit grudging, on some occasions) for his staunch refusal to venture into the political arena.
 This respect, in turn, only further increases his fortunes.